 - Personal property coverage, which pays for loss of belongings contained inside the house

-House fires are included in dwelling as well as personal property coverages.
-However, your coverage limits will determine exactly how much you are paid for a claim.
-If the fire was caused by your space heater and the damages are more expensive than your policy’s coverage limit, you will need to bear the rest of the cost.
+House fires are included in dwelling as well as personal property coverage.
+However, your coverage limits may impact how much you are paid for a claim.
+If the fire was caused by your space heater and the damages are more expensive than your policy’s coverage limit, you may need to bear the rest of the cost unless you have extended or guaranteed replacement coverage.
 When you file a claim, your insurance company will investigate the circumstances that caused the fire and if negligence played a part in the disaster or if fire safety codes were violated.

 A supplemental heating device is useful for keeping the house warm during the cold weather and offsetting costly heating bills.
-But space heaters are a known cause of residential fires and cost insurance companies every year in claims.
-Because of this, your insurance rates have a high chance of going up if you install a space heater in your house.
-In the event of a heater fire, your claim payout might be affected by material and installation of the heater or wood stove.
-It is generally recommended to get a heater installed by a professional to adhere to fire safety codes.
+But space heaters are a known cause of residential fires and cost insurance companies every year in claims, and the following mistakes may result in a fire:

 - Using an extension cord